Allen--Wu/Symmetry-Detection-of-Occluded-Point-Cloud-Using-Deep-Learning/README.md

 `sh experiments/scripts/train_ycb.sh`

 ## Symmetries
-The symmetries of the objects are manually annotated in >symmetries.txt
+The symmetries of the objects are manually annotated in symmetries.txt, and further following the order of the circumference for better results in symmetries_orders.txt.